project-n-oss/sidekick/integrations/AWS_SDK.md

 ## Java

-Currently the Java sdk by default uses the [streamin signature](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-streaming.html) when uploading objects.
-Sidekick does not currenlty support this and you need to disable the chunk encoding when creating the client as shown below.
+Currently, the Java sdk by default uses the [streaming signature](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-streaming.html) when uploading objects.
+Sidekick does not currently support this, and you need to disable the chunk encoding when creating the client as shown below.

 ```java
 import com.amazonaws.AmazonServiceException;